MCFpy/mcf/docs/source/getting_started.rst

 Post-estimation
 ---------------

-You can use the :py:meth:`~mcf_main.ModifiedCausalForest.analyse` method to investigate a number of post-estimation plots.
-These plots are also exported to the previously created output folder:
+You can use the :py:meth:`~mcf_main.ModifiedCausalForest.analyse` method to investigate a number of post-estimation plots:

 .. code-block:: python

     my_mcf.analyse(results)

+These plots are also exported to the previously created output folder.
 **Note (2)**, the above code runs after using the :py:meth:`~mcf_main.ModifiedCausalForest.predict` method as shown in the example files (see **Note 1**).

 Learning an optimal policy rule